APACTestDrive/CloudNative_AppDev/CICDlab.md

   - Click on **Connect**

 - Once connected, the page will expand with the **Create Job** configuration.
-Complete the elements with the follwoing:
+Complete the elements with the following:

   ![](images/36.png)

   - **Type**: `Import`
   - **Storage Container**: `tmp`
   - **Storage Object**: Select the archive file your uploaded to the Object Storage Container

   - Click **Import**